FAQs

 What does Cleanfarms do to ensure the plastic recycled through its programs is managed safely?

-Cleanfarms has visited all of the recycling facilities it uses in Asia, United States, United Kingdom and Canada to ensure adherence to environmental and human health and safety standards.
+Cleanfarms has visited all of the recycling facilities it uses across North America to ensure adherence to environmental and human health and safety standards.

 Why don’t I get the grain bag EHF back?
 What is it used for?